Finland Postal Codes

 About Finland 🇫🇮

-Finland (Finnish: Suomi [ˈsuo̯mi] (listen); Swedish: Finland [ˈfɪ̌nland] (listen)), officially the Republic of Finland (Finnish: Suomen tasavalta; Swedish: Republiken Finland (listen to all)), is a Nordic country in Northern Europe.
-It shares land borders with Sweden to the northwest, Norway to the north, and Russia to the east, with the Gulf of Bothnia to the west and the Gulf of Finland across Estonia to the south.
-Finland covers an area of 338,455 square kilometres (130,678 sq mi) with a population of 5.6 million.
-Helsinki is the capital and largest city, forming a larger metropolitan area with the neighbouring cities of Espoo, Kauniainen, and Vantaa.
-The vast majority of the population a...
+Finland (Finnish: Suomi [ˈsuo̯mi] ; Swedish: Finland [ˈfɪ̌nland] ), officially the Republic of Finland (Finnish: Suomen tasavalta; Swedish: Republiken Finland; ), is a Nordic country in Northern Europe.
+It borders Sweden to the northwest, Norway to the north, and Russia to the east, with the Gulf of Bothnia to the west and the Gulf of Finland to the south, opposite Estonia.
+Finland covers an area of 338,145 square kilometres (130,559 sq mi) and has a population of 5.6 million.
+Helsinki is the capital and largest city.
+The vast majority of the population are ethnic Finns.
+Finnish and Swedish are the official languages, with Swedish being the native language of 5.2% of the population.
+Finland'...